alwaystherefordevelopment/UserManagement/README.md

 2. Apply the Database migration file by running the command update-database
 3. Check for table creation and add some data to Cities and Countries table.
 4. Set the statup project as the UI project and run to see it working.
+5. As, of now the application only creates the User for read,update and delete the functionality will be added later.